why Weyerhaeuser Company [WY] is a Good Choice for Investors After New Price Target of $40.11

-Weyerhaeuser Company (NYSE: WY) announced that it will hold a virtual investor day on Wednesday, September 22.
-The event will begin at 9:30 a.m.
-Pacific and is expected to last approximately two hours.

-Weyerhaeuser Company stock has also gained 1.57% of its value over the past 7 days.
-However, WY stock has declined by -8.13% in the 3 months of the year.
-Over the past six months meanwhile, it has gained 2.25% and gained 4.44% year-on date.

-The market cap for WY stock reached $26.20 billion, with 750.13 million shares outstanding and 748.28 million shares in the current float.
-Compared to the average trading volume of 5.03M shares, WY reached a trading volume of 2632422 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 4.80M shares, WY reached a trading volume of 3637175 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for WY shares is $40.11 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on WY stock is a recommendation set at 2.10.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.